sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 </details>

-The results of the transform on each identity given that `now` returns 2023-11-07.
+These are the results of the transform on each identity, given that `now` returns 2023-11-07:

 | id     | email                        | first_name | last_name | end_date   | result |
 | ------ | ---------------------------- | ---------- | --------- | ---------- | ------ |